csarnataro/nerves_talk/README.md

+# Demos for my "Introduction to Nerves" talk

+This repo contains 4 demos I presented at my "Introduction to Nerves" talk at the Elixir Language Milan Meetup on May 20th 2005.

+1. **Blinky**
+    A  n

 # Livebook + Liveview Nerves project

 Slides and code for the talk held at Milan Elixir Meetup in May 2025.